2022 American League Championship Series: Game 2

 In contrast to Game 1, the roof of Minute Maid Park was open as Framber Valdez of the Astros squared off against Luis Severino of the Yankees to kick off Game 2.
 Alex Bregman started the scoring in the third with a two-out three-run homer off of Severino to jump the Astros out to a 3–0 lead.
 The Yankees answered back the following inning, capitalizing on an Aaron Judge single and a throwing error by Valdez on a Giancarlo Stanton grounder that put runners at second and third.
-Anthony Rizzo drove in a run with a fielder's choice groundout and Gleyber Torres drove in another run on an infield single to bring the game to 3–2.
+Anthony Rizzo drove in a run with a fielder's choice groundout, and Gleyber Torres drove in another run on an infield single to bring the game to 3–2.
 Valdez recovered to end the inning and finished his night by striking out nine through seven innings of two-run baseball.
 Severino went 5 1/3 innings, striking out six and giving up three runs.
 In the eighth with a runner on, Judge hit what looked to be a go-ahead two-run homer off of reliever Bryan Abreu, but the wind blowing in from the open roof kept the ball in the park as Kyle Tucker caught it at the warning track.
+Prior to the bottom of the 9th inning, a fan (wearing a Craig Biggio jersey) ran onto the field and got on his knees to hug Astros second baseman Jose Altuve prior to security apprehending the fan.
 Ryan Pressly came in again in the ninth to close out his second save of the series, striking out Matt Carpenter on a check swing to end the game and give the Astros a 2–0 series lead heading to New York.